Ford Ranger (T6): Indonesia

-The second-generation Ranger (T6) was launched in Indonesia by importer RMA Indonesia on 8 June 2023 alongside the Everest.
-It is available in four variants: Base, XLT, Wildtrak and Raptor.
-For engines, the Base variant use the 2.0-litre Ecoblue single-turbo engine, while the other variants use the 2.0-litre Ecoblue bi-turbo engine, and all variants comes as standard with four-wheel drive.
-In Indonesia, all variants comes as a Double Cab body.
+The second-generation Ranger (T6) imported from Thailand was launched in Indonesia by importer RMA Indonesia on 8 June 2023 alongside the Everest.
+It is available in four trims: Base, XLT, Wildtrak and Raptor.
+For engines, the Base trim uses the 2.0-litre Ecoblue turbo diesel engine and a 6-speed manual transmission, while other trims use the 2.0-litre Ecoblue twin turbo diesel engine and a 10-speed automatic transmission.
+All trims come standard with four-wheel drive and a Double Cab configuration.

+In January 2025, the XL trim was introduced, replacing the Base trim.
+The XL trim was still equipped with the same 2.0-litre Ecoblue turbo diesel engine and 6-speed manual.

+In July 2026, the Sport and Platinum trims were added to the lineup.
+The Platinum is the highest trim, equipped with a new 3.0-litre turbo-diesel V6 and a 10-speed automatic.
+The Sport trim is slotted between the XLT and Wildtrak trims, it is equipped with the 2.0-litre Ecoblue turbo diesel engine.
+Alongside these new trims, the 3.0-litre turbo-diesel V6 engine on the Wildtrak trim was also introduced.

 Malaysia

 The second-generation Ranger (T6) was launched in Malaysia on 22 July 2022, with four variants available at launch: XL, XLT, XLT Plus and Wildtrak.
 For engines, the XL and XLT variants use the 2.0-litre Ecoblue single-turbo engine, while the XLT Plus and Wildtrak variants use the 2.0-litre Ecoblue bi-turbo engine, and all variants comes standard with four-wheel drive.
 In Malaysia, all variants comes as a Double Cab body.

 In October 2022, the Raptor model using the 3.0-litre V6 EcoBoost twin-turbo petrol, was added to the line-up.
 The Raptor model became available with 2.0-litre Ecoblue bi-turbo diesel engine option in June 2023.

 In November 2023, the flagship Platinum variant using the 2.0-litre Ecoblue bi-turbo diesel engine option (4WD), was added to the line-up.

 In May 2024, the StormTrak (4WD) variant, was released as a 200-unit limited edition variant.

 In September 2024, the XLT Plus Special Edition (4WD) variant, features unique exterior accessories, was released as a 300-unit limited edition variant.

 In August 2025, the Wildtrak model was made available with the 3.0-litre V6 turbo-diesel engine option.

+In July 2026, four new variants were added to the Ranger line-up: XL 2.0, Sport 2.0, Sport 3.0 and Platinum 3.0.